Human blood group and classification of ABO system

 Transfer of blood from one person to another person or donor to acceptor, the donor blood must be matched with the acceptor blood group.
 If it is not matched, it causes the death.

-RBC membrane several class of antigen are present in which two most important types are...
+RBC membrane, several class of antigen is present in two most types:

 In ABO system cell membrane of RBC contain antigen called

 Agglutinogen.
-There are two type of Agglutinogen present in human blood A and B and these are divided into four groups.
+There is two type of Agglutinogen present in human blood A and B and these are divided into four groups.

 Blood group A– Person whose RBC membrane contains A Agglutinogen.

 Blood group B– Person whose RBC membrane contains B Agglutinogen.